 WooCommerce Product Add-Ons Ultimate

-In order to add extra options with conditional logic to your products, you’ll need an add-ons plugin.
+In order to add extra options with conditional logic to your WooCommerce products, you’ll need an add-ons plugin.
 Add-Ons Ultimate has conditional logic built in to the Basic and Pro versions, allowing you to create products where you can apply WooCommerce product add-ons conditional logic.

 What is conditional logic?

-But let’s step back for a minute and think about what we mean exactly when we talk about conditional logic.
+Let’s step back for a minute and think about what we mean exactly when we talk about conditional logic.